Irish Guards: First World War

 1st Battalion, Irish Guards prepare to leave Wellington Barracks, Westminster, London, following the outbreak of the First World War, 6 August 1914.
 The Battalion arrived in France as part of the British Expeditionary Force on 13 August 1914.

 Following the outbreak of the First World War, 1st Battalion Irish Guards was deployed to France almost immediately, and they remained on the Western Front for the duration of the war.
 During the early part of the war, the battalion took part in the Battle of Mons and formed the Allied rearguard during the Great Retreat.
 The battalion then took part in one of the bloodiest battles of 1914, the First Battle of Ypres, which began on 19 October, inflicting major casualties among the old Regular Army.

 The 1st Battalion was involved in fighting for the duration of 'First Ypres', at Langemarck, Gheluvelt and Nonne Bosschen.
 The 1st Battalion suffered huge casualties between 1–8 November holding the line against near defeat by German forces, while defending Klein Zillebeke.

 In May 1915, the 1st Battalion took part in the Battle of Festubert, though did not see much action.
 Two further battalions were formed for the regiment in July.
 In September that year, all three battalions took part in the Battle of Loos, which lasted from 25 September until early October.

 The Irish Guards went into action again on 1 July 1916 when the Battle of the Somme began.
 The 1st Battalion took part in an action at Flers–Courcelette where they suffered severe casualties in the attack in the face of withering fire from the German machine-guns.
 The battalion also took part in the action at Morval before they were relieved by the 2nd Battalion.

 In 1917 the Irish Guards took part in the Battle of Pilckem which began on 31 July during the Third Battle of Ypres.
 The Irish Guards also took part in the Battle of Cambrai that year.
 In 1918 the regiment fought in a number of engagements during the Second Battle of the Somme, including at Arras and Albert.
 The regiment then went on to take part in a number of battles during the British offensives against the Hindenburg Line.
 On 11 November 1918 the Armistice with Germany was signed.
 The 1st Battalion was at Maubeuge when the Armistice was signed.

+Between the wars

 The regiment's continued existence was threatened briefly when Winston Churchill, who served as Secretary of State for War between 1919 and 1921, sought the elimination of the Irish Guards and Welsh Guards as an economy measure.
 This proposal, however, did not find favour in government or army circles and was dropped.
 Between the wars, the regiment was deployed at various times to Turkey, Gibraltar, Egypt and Palestine.